halaxa/json-machine/README.md

 If you use this library to parse large API responses, all you need to do is passing the stream resource of your api response to `JsonIterator::fromStream($streamResource)`.
 ### GuzzleHttp example
+Guzzle uses its own streams, but they can be converted back to PHP streams by calling `\GuzzleHttp\Psr7\StreamWrapper::getResource()`.
+See [GuzzleHttp example](src/examples/guzzleHttp.php)

 ## Error handling